mayurp/zlog/README.md

 Supports fmt compatible format strings using argument names as keys.

 Only the arguments in binary form are output by the logger.
 No string formatting takes place in the program.
-Log files are written in the Common Trace Format 1.8 which is an open standard for tracing used by LTTNG.
+Log files are written in the [Common Trace Format](https://diamon.org/ctf) which is an open standard for tracing used by LTTNG.
-Cross platform tools such as babeltrace2 and TraceCompass can be used to parse the log files and display them in a human readable format
+Cross platform tools such as [babeltrace](https://babeltrace.org) and [TraceCompass](https://www.eclipse.org/tracecompass) can be used to parse the log files and display them in a human readable format.

 Here's the output using babeltrace2:
 ```sh